traefik/traefik/docs/configuration/acme.md

 !!! note
     When Træfik is launched in a container, do not forget to create a volume of the parent folder to get the backup file on the host.
-    Otherwise, the backup file will be deleted when the container will be stopped and Træfik will not generate it again.
+    Otherwise, the backup file will be permanently deleted when the container is stopped, and Træfik will not be able to generate it again.